roman-deriv/review-me/README.md

 ## Contributing

-We currently have no structured contribution process, but we are always open to suggestions in the form of issues or pull requests.
+We welcome contributions and ideas that align with our vision of enhancing the code review process while maintaining the crucial role of human reviewers.
+Please feel free to open issues or submit pull requests.

 ## License